 What IP rating of a patio heater makes it suitable for outdoor use?

 An IP rating consists of two digits which show the ‘ingress protection’ rating for an electronic item, and the exposure it is protected against for solid objects and water.
 For outdoor heaters, it is the second digit that is important as this relates to the protection provided against harmful ingress of water.

 We have a range of outdoor heaters and their IP ratings range between IP44/IPX4 and IP65.
 Protection level 4 (second digit) provides protection against splashing water from all directions.
 Protection level 5 (second digit) provides protection against water jets from any direction.
-IP44 is generally recognised as being sufficient for most applications outdoors although heaters shouldn’t be subjected to consistent, heavy rainfall.
-So for our IPX4/44 rated installed heaters, which will be permanently out all year round, the heaters should be mounted under some form of cover.
-IP65 is suitable for exposed outdoor use, in all weathers, and do not require any form of cover.
+IP44 is generally recognised as being sufficient for most applications outdoors with all year round outdoor use.
+IP65 is suitable for exposed outdoor use, in all weathers.

 Why are Herschel heaters more expensive than some others?

 - Provide a comfortable level of heat without glare